 Drop by spoonfuls onto waxed paper.
 Chill until firm before storing in an airtight container.
 Makes about 2 dozen candies.

-Here's a few tips to help you in getting perfect results when making the old fashioned Divinity candy recipes:
+Here's a few practical tips to help you in getting perfect results with the old fashioned Divinity candy recipes: